PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

 .. function:: logAllContentBlocksOnPage()

     Function that will print all content blocks in the console for debugging purposes.

 Interactions
 ^^^^^^^^^^^^

-.. function:: trackContentInteractionNode(domNode, contentInteraction)
+.. function:: trackContentInteractionNode(domNode[, contentInteraction])

     Function that tracks interaction within domNode.
 Can be used as a function inside onClick attribute.

     :param domNode domNode: **Required** Any node in content block or the block itself - it won't be tracked if no content block will be found
     :param string contentInteraction: **Optional** String containing name of interaction it can be anything ("click" etc).
 "Unknown" used as default.

-.. function:: trackContentInteraction(contentInteraction, contentName, contentPiece, contentTarget)
+.. function:: trackContentInteraction([contentInteraction, ]contentName, contentPiece, contentTarget)

     Function that tracks content interaction using given data.

+    .. todo:: Check if "contentInteraction" is really optional.

     :param string contentInteraction: **Optional** String containing name of interaction it can be anything ("click" etc).
 "Unknown" used as default.
     :param string contentName: **Required** String containing name of Content Impression.